Beginner: Working with Templating

 The simplest scenario is serving a single HTML file as a

 template.
-Suppose you have an index.html
+Suppose you have an index.html in

-your project’s root or a templates
+your project’s root or a templates directory:

 // single_template.go package main import ( "log" "net/http" "html/template" ) func main() { http.HandleFunc("/", func(w http.ResponseWriter, r *http.Request) { tmpl, err := template.ParseFiles("index.html") if err != nil { log.Fatal(err) } tmpl.Execute(w, nil) }) http.ListenAndServe(":8080", nil) }